When Yaneth Diaz enters Sam Houston High School, she braces for trouble.

 At this notorious inner-city school in Houston, fights are common, as well as drug use and drop outs.
 Yaneth recently walked a ninth-grade girl having pregnancy contractions to the school nurse.

-Yet, this is the environment where Yaneth does ministry with Student Venture, the high-school outreach of Campus Crusade for Christ.
+Yet, this is the environment where Yaneth does ministry with Student Venture, the high-school outreach of Cru.

 Past Experiences Relate to Teens' Situations